Enumerative geometry via the moduli space of super Riemann surfaces

-Together these imply relations among intersection numbers over the moduli space of stable curves equivalent to Kontsevich's theorem which we state here in its Virasoro form. \begin{thm}[Kontsevich \cite{KonInt}] \end{thm} We only sketch the proof due to Mirzakhani \cite{MirSim} using Weil-Petersson volumes since we will give the similar proof of the analogous result given by Corollary~\ref{thetakdv} in detail. \begin{proof} The top degree terms $\cv_{g,n}(\bf{L})$ of $V^{\text{WP}}_{g,n}(\bf{L})$ satisfy the homogeneous recursion:
+Together these imply relations among intersection numbers over the moduli space of stable curves equivalent to Kontsevich's theorem which we state here in its Virasoro form. \begin{thm}[Kontsevich \cite{KonInt}] \end{thm} We only sketch the proof due to Mirzakhani \cite{MirWei} using Weil-Petersson volumes since we will give the similar proof of the analogous result used to prove Theorem~\ref{main} in detail. \begin{proof} The top degree terms $\cv_g(\bf{L})$ of $V^{\text{WP}}_{g,n}(\bf{L})$ satisfy the homogeneous recursion:

+where $K=\{2,...,n\}$.
 We skip the proof of this since it is similar to the proof of Proposition~\ref{toprectheta} below.

 Write $\displaystyle\langle\prod_{i=1}^n\tau_{k_i}\rangle:=\hbar^{g-1}\int_{\overline{\modm}_{g,n}} \prod_{i=1}^n\psi_i^{k_i}$ where $g$ is intrinsic on the left hand side via $\displaystyle 3g-3+n=\sum_{i=1}^n k_i$.
 Then \eqref{toprecm} implies